dfinity/ic/rs/consensus/src/ecdsa/spec.md

     // NOTE: we do not explicitly check that transcript_cache contains two different transcripts with the same
     // transcript_id, or any extraneous transcripts.
 If that happens, then payload != computed_payload.
-    // Simlarly, we do not explicitly check that signature_cache contains any extraneous signatures.
+    // Similarly, we do not explicitly check that signature_cache contains any extraneous signatures.
 }
 ````